rankjie/node-spdxy/README.md

 ###Command Line Usage

-`runserver` will start the server with the configurations specified in proxy.conf and fallback to default settings if proxy.conf doesn't exist.
+`node server.js [hostname]` will run the server tith the hostname specified in the commandline.

-`node server.js [config_file]` will run the
-server with the configurations specified in `config_file` if it is given, otherwise act the same as `runserver`

 ###Configurations